pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 * First Leg, **Emeryville, CA --> Salt Lake City, UT**.
 Cost: $78, Journey time: 17Hrs
 * Second Leg, **Salt Lake City, UT --> Denver, CO**.
 Cost: $72, Journey time: 16Hrs
 * Third Leg, **Denver, CO --> Chicago, IL**.
-I did not do take the train for this part because it was mostly through the night and I would have slept through it.
-I took a flight with SouthWest instead as I found a dirt cheap deal for $56.
-However if you take the train then it would take you 17Hrs.
+I did not take the train for this part because it was mostly through the night and I would have slept through it.
+I took a flight with Southwest airlines instead as I found a dirt cheap deal for $56.
+If you do end up taking the train then it would take you 17Hrs.

 Total Cost: $206*